Travelgate/documentation/kb/apps/smart-traffic-apps/speed/speed-app.md

 	- Those requiring exceptionally low Search response times for their business, such as XML, B2B, metasearch Partners, etc.
 	- Those in need of faster access to products beyond the limitations of the Seller's system.

+### Who can activate Speed?✅
+Both **Buyers and Sellers** have the ability to activate Speed, the smart caching solution in Travelgate.
+It is important to note that activating Speed requires specific configurations, such as selecting the operational mode and setting the cache storage time (TTL).
+Therefore, both the Buyer and the Seller may need to collaborate to tailor the Speed setup according to their specific needs.

 :::tip Consistent Traffic, Optimal Results!
 To get the best results from Speed and unlock its full potential, it is crucial to maintain a **high volume of requests and a consistent flow of traffic**.
 Also, keep an eye on Speed's performance after activation, and **adjust the TTL** if needed.
 Boost your connections and enjoy enhanced performance with our Speed APP!